PrepTempo

 NIC national exam

-What it takes to get licensed as an esthetician (statutorily also styled facial operator; board lists esthetics/facialist) in Oklahoma, from the state's official board and exam vendor.
+How to get licensed as an esthetician (statutorily also styled facial operator; board lists esthetics/facialist) in Oklahoma: training hours, board exam format, vendor, and how to prepare — researched from the official Oklahoma board.

 License